 About the Canadian Museum for Human Rights

 The Canadian Association of Statutory Human Rights Agencies is the national association of Canada's statutory agencies charged with administering federal, provincial and territorial human rights legislation.
 Its goals are to foster collaboration among its members and to serve as a national voice on human rights issues of common concern.
 CASHRA provides opportunities for members to exchange information about human rights laws in Canada and undertakes public education projects that promote and advocate for human rights in Canada and abroad.
-For more information about CASHRA, visit http://www.cashra.ca/default.html.
+For more information about CASHRA, visit http://www.cashra.ca/default.html - will open in a new tab.